How to Track 1099 Expenses

 The standard deduction trades off with personal itemized deductions.
 That means if you have less than $12,000 in itemized personal deductions (very likely), then you shouldn’t bother tracking those because it’ll be better to claim the standard deduction anyway.

+A lot of freelancers are confused about if they can take the standard deduction and deduct business expenses.
 Tax deductions related to your 1099 work, however, are completely independent.
 They are claimed on top of your standard deduction.

 1099 Part-Time Worker Expenses!